 1. (Re)Certification Activity Protocols and Support Services 5 4 3 2 1 1.1.
-Pre-Certification Activity - Pre-Activity communications, web announcements and releases were instructive and informative. - The date of the Certification Activity was properly announced with ample time for preparation.
+Pre-Certification Activity Pre-Activity communications, web announcements and releases were instructive and informative.
+The date of the Certification Activity was properly announced with ample time for preparation.

-- Cloud storage as the means for submission of required documents and compliance evidences (ECEs) was easy to navigate a convenient. - Zoom meeting ID and other details for the Certification Activity are properly endorsed prior to the scheduled activity.
-1.2.
-Certification Activity - The Certification Activity started and ended on time. - Time allotment for the different activities is adequate.
-Proposed/Suggested activities were undertaken.
-The Certification System of the Enterprise Information System is operative and efficient. - The activity was conducted with utmost professionalism, to wit: a.
-Dynamics was smooth, cordial and collegial. - b.
-Verification activities aimed to elicit relevant information from valid sources and rightful school officials and stakeholders.
-2.Certification Team Actions 2.1.
-Certifiers, in their interplay, showed: - knowledge of the school - purposiveness in their tasks - thoroughness at work collegiality, constructivism and competence in the conduct of the activity earnestness, sincerity, courtesy and prudence in their speech and demeanor 2.2 Certification Assistant, in his/her function: was well-organized in the management of the activity provided proper assistance when and where needed - communicated guidelines, requirements and instructions clearly and promptly - showed respect, courtesy and propriety in speech and demeanor

-Comments and Suggestions:
+Cloud storage as the means for submission of and compliance evidences (ECEs) was easy to • - Zoom meeting ID and other details for the Cer + + properly endorsed prior to the scheduled activ • 1.2.
+Certification Activity , - The Certification Activity started and ended on time. - Time allotment for the different activities is ad - Proposed/Suggested activities were undertake The Certification System of the Enterprise Informative and efficient. mation System is - The activity was conducted with utmost profession a.
+Dynamics was smooth, cordial and collegial. onalism, to wit: b.
+Verification activities aimed to elicit relevan valid sources and rightful school officials and 2.Certification Team Actions 2.1.
+Certifiers, in their interplay, showed: - knowledge of the school - purposiveness in their tasks - thoroughness at work collegiality, constructivism and competence i the activity n the conduct of earnestness, sincerity, courtesy and prudence and demeanor in their speech 2.2 Certification Assistant, in his/her function: - was well-organized in the management of t he activity - provided proper assistance when and when e needed communicated guidelines, requirements an and promptly d instructions clearly - showed respect, courtesy and propriety in spe ech and demeanor Comments and Suggestions: Thank you!

-Thank you!

 Evaluator Date: